top of page

 Plantation shutters are genuinely low-maintenance, which is one of the most cited reasons homeowners choose them over fabric-only alternatives.
 Curtains require more attention.
 Understanding the maintenance difference before you commit to both helps you set realistic expectations about upkeep over a 20-year window treatment lifespan.

 For plantation shutters: dust the louvers with a microfiber cloth weekly or biweekly, and wipe them down with a slightly dampened cloth when they accumulate sticky residue from cooking or fingerprints.
 This is a 10-minute task for an average room.
 Composite shutters hold up better in humid coastal environments than real wood, which can require periodic refinishing if the finish degrades from salt air exposure.
 Complete Blinds Australia's 5-step guide to cleaning plantation shutters covers the full maintenance routine in detail if you want a systematic approach.
 For local guidance, our guide to cleaning plantation shutters for Delmarva homeowners addresses the specific conditions of coastal Maryland homes.
+Homeowners who also want to keep their plantation blinds clean in their Delmarva home will find step-by-step instructions in our dedicated cleaning guide.

 For curtains: fabric panels accumulate dust, allergens, and cooking odors at a rate that depends on room use.
 Living room and kitchen curtains typically need washing or dry cleaning every 6 to 12 months.
 Bedroom curtains fare better and often go 12 to 18 months between cleanings.
 Lined or blackout panels cannot always be machine washed without size distortion, which adds dry cleaning cost to the ongoing maintenance picture.
 Budget roughly $30 to $80 per panel pair for professional cleaning, depending on fabric weight and size.

 The combined maintenance load is manageable, but it is not trivial.
 If you are outfitting a vacation rental or a second home where low-maintenance performance is the primary goal, shutters alone are often the more practical choice.
 For primary residences where the full aesthetic benefit of the combination justifies the upkeep, the routine is straightforward once established.
+Our guide on top low-maintenance blinds for Delmarva homes covers additional options worth considering if minimal upkeep is a priority.
+For a broader look at keeping all your window treatments clean, our guide to cleaning shutters for your Delmarva home covers the full routine in one place.
+Homeowners who also want guidance on cleaning fabric curtain panels alongside shutters may find our easy tips for cleaning window treatments a practical companion resource.
+For a complete overview of window treatment cleaning methods, our guide on how to clean window blinds with easy methods that work covers all major treatment types in one place.

 Frequently Asked Questions